knyzorg/knyzorg/README.md

 ### Pixel-Perfect

 Cloud-Native clone of Chromatic/Happo/Percy with some fresh ideas of my own.
+It is a large undertaking with an expected delivery of late 2023.

 ### ExtendedQuery

 Configuration-as-code data fetcher with a builder pattern API as an alternative to [@TanStack/Query](https://github.com/TanStack/query).
+It is my highest priority side-project, as it has many immediate applications.
+See my [initial draft](https://user-images.githubusercontent.com/10255546/207960718-b7462a7c-b946-4ad3-8880-835e3c45b7e9.png) for the implementation.

 ### TablePost

 Pastebin but for dynamic tables.
-Exercise in working in AWS inspired by [this tweet](https://nitter.net/garybernhardt/status/1602825393194819584).
+Exercise in working in AWS Lambda and DynamoDB inspired by [this tweet](https://nitter.net/garybernhardt/status/1602825393194819584).

 # Yesterday